However You Take It, A Bourbon Tour

 |Bluegass Note: Among the early Kentucky distillers was Wattie Boone, a relative of Daniels.
 Abraham Lincolns father, Thomas Lincoln, reportedly worked at Boones Nelson County distillery.
 According to legend, Wattie Boone predicted that Abe was "bound to make a great man, no matter what trade he follows," adding "If he goes into the whiskey business, hell be the best distiller in the land."|

 Four Roses Distilling Company.
 Four Roses near Lawrenceburg, gives free tours to individuals and small groups on the hour, Mondays through Saturdays from 9:00 a.m. to 3:00 p.m.
 The tour gives a "roll-up-your-sleeves" look at the fermentation and distillation processes.
 (The bourbon is sent to another location for barreling and aging).
 Exclusively exported for over 40 years, Four Roses Kentucky Straight Bourbon Whiskey is now for sale in Kentucky.
 The distillery is located in an unusual California Spanish Mission-style building constructed around 1910.
-Call (502) 839-3436 to schedule a tour.
+Call (502) 839-3436 to schedule a free tour.
 The distillery stops production in the summer.

 Town Branch Distillery